herebythere/baseboard/README.md

 Baseboard is an alternative to *Reset* and *Normalize* and delivers a semantic reduction with a minimal footprint.

 It's modular and easy to debug.
-There are no repeated declarations and each element derives from a single inheritance chain.
+There are no repeated declarations.
+Each element is apart of a single, semantic inheritance chain.

 The purpose of Baseboard is to give developers, artists, and designers a little more control and a fair blank-slate.
 It's the best place to start new projects.

-Included are a main, min, and a less file.
+Included:
+* baseboard.css (2.4 kb)
+* baseboard-min.css (1.8 kb)
+* baseboard.scss (2 kb)

 ## Usage ##